-Java Monitoring Overview
+Java Runtime Monitoring

 When running busy systems at scale it is common to experience infrastructure problems, perhaps due to unreliable networks or slow database connections.
 These issues may then result in increased CPU or memory usage, or delays due to waiting threads, so it is recommended to ensure that good troubleshooting capabilities are available.
 With the Curity Identity Server there are a number of levels of troubleshooting tool: